How To Store Fly Line – Fly Fishing Tips

 Most of us tend to strip line straight down towards the ground when pulling line off our reel.
 This causes the fly line to scrape against the post of the reel on each pull.
-Instead, pull your line off of your reel in the direction of your rod.
+Instead, pull your line off of your reel in the direction of your fly rods.
 You will be amazed to learn that this simple change can nearly double the life of your fly line!

 Avoid Prolonged Sun-Exposure

 U.V.
 Rays can readily break down the polymers used in most modern-day fly lines.
 Therefore, it is important to avoid prolonged exposure to the sun.
 We’re obviously not talking about during the fishing day here, but take care not to store your rod and reel on the dash or rigged up on a rod rack for extended amounts of time.

 This is not an excuse to forget the sunscreen.
 Sunscreen is important when out on the water, so put it on!
 However, take care after applying sunscreen not to get any on your fly line.
 Over time, sunscreen can cause your fly line to break down, greatly reducing its lifespan.

 Most of us are well aware of the corrosive properties of insect repellent, including Deet.
 Just as it will take the paint off of a car and will melt plastic, Deet can potentially strip your fly line down to the core.
 Make sure your hands are clean of Deet before handling your fly line.

 Stretch Your Line